 Film: "Just what had happened with Bradley Manning?
 Was this just a data dump?
 Or was this the act of a man who had peaked behind the curtain of a superpower and decided that what it was doing was wrong?"

-Throughout the film it attempts to ascribe psychological rather than political motives to Bradley Manning’s whistle-blowing, trivialising the political significance of Manning’s actions.
-The films focuses on his sexuality, his gender dysmorphia and at one point even super-imposes a picture of his face on that of Jean Harlow Manning’s political and principled motivations for disclosing the information are detailed clearly in the statement he made in the court-martial proceedings:
+Throughout the film, attempts are made to ascribe psychological rather than political motives to Bradley Manning’s whistle-blowing, trivialising the political significance of his actions.
+The film focuses on his sexuality, his gender dysmorphia, and at one point even superimposes a picture of his face on that of Jean Harlow.
+Manning’s political and principled motivations for disclosing the information are detailed clearly in the statement he made in the court-martial proceedings: